platform-system-interface/intel_fw/README.md

 The [architecture and design](docs/architecture.md) is based on experience.

+To test this tool, you will need sample [firmware images](docs/images.md).
+For convenience, take a look at the [scripts](scripts/) used for development.

 ## Development

 To run the CLI via `cargo` directly, remember to add arguments after an extra